How to Boil Crawfish

 Boiled Crawfish Recipe – Summary Version

-- Fill Pot 1/3 to 1/2 full of water and turn on fire full
+- Fill your pot 1/3 to 1/2 full of water and turn on the full fire.

-- Add all sides except corn to basket and put basket in water
+- Add all sides except corn to the pot basket and put the basket in the water.

-- Wait for water to boil or about ~5-7 min (if you have a high water to crawfish ratio, it will be less time)
+- STEP 8 AND 9 TOGETHER SHOULD NOT EXCEED 8 MINUTES.
+Wait for water to boil or (if water hasn’t boiled) about 4 minutes.
+If you have a high water to crawfish ratio, the water will boil in less time.

-- When timer goes off or 10 minutes in water has past, dump 1.5 bags of ice into pot along with frozen corn(Shock the crawfish)
+- When the timer goes off, dump 1.5 bags of ice into the pot, along with the frozen corn, and stir.

-- If you have more crawfish to boil, remove any excess water from pot to bring back to starting level,
+- If you have more crawfish to boil, remove any excess water from the pot to bring it back to your starting level.

-- Start back at step 5 until all done!
+- Start back at step 5 until you’re all done!

 Boiled Crawfish Recipe – Detailed Version

-Next, purge the crawfish(really just cleans them).
-Just sprinkle a bunch of salt on them and wash them with water and let them soak until ready.
-I generally drain the water after a bit and wash them with hose again, just to get them real clean.
+Next, clean the crawfish.
+Sprinkle a bunch of salt on the crawfish, cover them with water and let them soak until you’re ready to cook them.
+I generally drain the water after a bit and wash them with the hose again, just to get them real clean.

 Step 2: Start Heating the Water

-Note: If you are using equipment for the first time, boil water for 30 minutes dump out and start from step 1.
+Note: If you are using aluminum equipment for the first time, boil water for 30 minutes, dump it out and then start from step 1.
 This cleans the aluminum and creates an oxygen barrier.

 I fill my pot about 1/2 full.
-It depends on how many crawfish you want to boil at a time, but just make sure the water will cover all the crawfish when you put them in later.
-You can alway fill the basket with all the goods and then add the water to get the right level, then pull out the basket and start the fire.
-Make sure you add some extra water to account for boil off.
+It depends on how many crawfish you want to boil at one time, but just make sure the water will cover all the crawfish (and sides) when you put them in later.
+Also, add some extra water to account for boil off.
+When you have your water ready and on the burner, turn on the burner to full strength.

-As the water starts to get warm mix seasoning.
-IMPORTANT: Put a lot of seasoning in to start.
-I put 5 lbs in my 60 quart pot that is filled about 1/2 way.
-If you are using an 80qt pot, go for 6-6.5 lbs.
+As the water starts to get warm, mix in your seasoning.
+It’s going to seem like a lot of seasoning for your first batch.
+I put 5 lbs of spices in my 60 qt pot that is half-filled with water.
+If you are using an 80 qt pot, go for 6 or 6.5 lbs.

 Step 4: Add Sides

-Let the sides sit in the water, propane should be on full, and wait until the water boils.
-When the water is boiling, take out the basket.
+Let the sides sit in the water until the water boils.
+(The propane should still be on full strength.)
+When the water starts boiling, take out the basket.
 Now the fun begins!

-I learned this technique from a real Cajun so you know it’s good.
-Dump 1-1.5 bags of ice on the crawfish, and add the corn.
+(I learned this technique from a real Cajun, so you know it’s good.)
+After you shut off the burner, dump 1.5 bags of ice on the crawfish, and add the corn.
 Mix throughly.

-Why? you ask.
-Well we don’t want to overcook the crawfish, but we want them to soak.
-The ice brings the temperature down so the bugs stop cooking, but can continue to soak up all the good spices.
+You might ask why we’re adding ice to a boiling pot.
+The answer is that we don’t want to overcook the crawfish, but we do want them to soak in the delicious marinade we’ve created.
+The ice brings the temperature down, so the bugs stop cooking but can continue to soak up all the good spices.

 Now this is where you get to decide how spicy you want your crawfish.
 I would let them soak 15 minutes, then every few minutes test one out to see if it is spicy enough.
 Just let them keep soaking until you like the flavor.
-I usually go 30-40 minutes.
+I usually let mine soak for 30 to 40 minutes.

 Step 11: Serve the Crawfish!

 If you have more crawfish, well lucky you!
 Let’s cook them.
-Your pot now has too much water, take a pitcher or cup and get rid of a little bit.
+Your pot now has too much water after all the ice we’ve dumped in, so take a pitcher or cup and get rid of a little bit of excess water.
 Bring the level to where it was at the start of the first batch.
-This takes a little practice, but don’t worry anything close is fine.

 You are good to go!
 Start from step 4 above and repeat until you are out of crawfish!!